Wright R-975 Whirlwind

-The Wright R-975 Whirlwind was a series of nine-cylinder air-cooled radial aircraft engines built by the Wright Aeronautical division of Curtiss-Wright.
-These engines had a displacement of about 975 cuin and power ratings of 300–450 hp.
+The Wright R-975 Whirlwind was a series of nine-cylinder, air-cooled radial aircraft engines built by the Wright Aeronautical division of Curtiss-Wright.
+These engines had a displacement of about 975 cuin, and power ratings ranging from 300 hp to 550 hp, depending on variant and rating basis.
 They were the largest members of the Wright Whirlwind engine family to be produced commercially, and they were also the most numerous.

 During World War II, Continental Motors built the R-975 under license as a powerplant for Allied tanks and other armored vehicles.
 Tens of thousands of engines were built for this purpose, dwarfing the R-975's usage in aircraft, where it was overshadowed by the similar Pratt & Whitney R-985.
-After the war, Continental continued to produce its own versions of the R-975 into the 1950s.
-Some of these produced as much as 550 hp.
+After the war, Continental continued to produce its own versions of the R-975 into the 1950s; the Continental R-975-46A was rated at 550 hp at 2,400 rpm.

-The R-975 powered the American World War II M18 Hellcat tank destroyer which was claimed to have been the fastest tracked armored vehicle until the introduction of the turbine powered M1 Abrams in the 1980s.
+The R-975 powered the American World War II M18 Hellcat tank destroyer, which is claimed to have been the fastest tracked armored fighting vehicle ever built.